dipdup-io/dipdup/docs/config/indexes/operation.md

 ### types

-By default, DipDup works only with transactions, but you can explicitly list operation types you want to subscribe to (currently `transaction` and `origination` types are supported):
+By default, DipDup works only with transactions, but you can explicitly list operation types you want to subscribe to (currently `transaction`, `origination` and `migration` types are supported):

 ```yaml
 indexes: